lfiaschi/finding-lanes-on-road/README.md

 My pipeline consisted of 5 steps.

 First, I converted the images to grayscale, then I use a canny edge detector to detect high grandient regions.
+After that the hough transform was used to detect lines.
 In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
 I split the lines into right and left by looking at their inclination coeffiecients and then I take a robust median among all lines parameters.

+[image1]: ./pipeline.png "Pipeline"
+![alt text][image1]

 ## Shortcomings